National Poultry Improvement Plan of Arizona

 Arizona currently covers Subparts B, E, and J

-Arizona is fairly new to NPIP and the program is growing all the time.
+Arizona's NPIP program is growing all the time.
 Come join!
 Help us grow by becoming a NPIP participant!!!

 Each Subpart of NPIP tests for different diseases.
 The NPIP program in Arizona test for the following diseases:

-Annual P-T Testing for Subpart E, the number of birds tested each year for P-T is dependent on the number of birds in your flock.
+Initial P-T testing for enrollment of Subparts E and J is dependent on the number of birds in your flock.
 Flocks with 1-300 birds will have all of their flock tested.
 Flocks with 301 birds or more will have 300 birds of their flock tested.
+Ongoing testing to maintain program status depends on flock additions.

 Some NPIP benefits are: